LakshmanNair/207-Final-Project/README.md

 This is because we are unable to satisfy all the requirements to generate the image.
 They ask for information that we are unsure about, such as specification for an image delay in the optimization process or the ID_size.
 We inputted what we could but ultimately we could not get the API call to work.
 We will likely switch APIs if these problems persist.

+Some technical problems that we were experiencing are related to the website that we are accessing the API on.
+They ask for information that we do not know such as specification of image delay in the optimization process or the ID_size.
+It may be easier to switch APIs, especially since there are many options for our given problem domain.